Make classroom instruction reviewable for the first time ever

 Host class videos for students

-Lessonbank provides students with videos of their classroom education--including all of the classes they missed along the way---permanently hosted in a searchable YouTube-style web archive that is available around the clock for review and remediation
+Lessonbank provides students with videos of their classroom education--including all of the classes they missed along the way---permanently hosted in a searchable YouTube-style web archive that is available around the clock for review and remediation (even after graduation)

 Lessonbank class videos offer a real solution to fill in the gaps of learning loss.
 These videos give students a second chance to catch up on missed classes and confusing subjects--ensuring that students never miss out on a moment of their education.